la2050/challenge/_2021/connect/ucla-unicamp.md

 'What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?': >-
   UniCamp’s volunteers return year-after-year.
 Those who graduated and found gainful employment take a week off in the summer.
 Excluding those who graduated, we have an incredible 60% volunteer retention rate.
 Our volunteers are diverse and come from all walks of life.
 Over 60% of our volunteers are Students of Color.
 Some are foster youth, undocumented, LGBTQ+, from low-income families, or were former campers themselves.
 This diversity helps volunteers become more relatable to each other and the campers they serve.
 We keep in touch with our volunteers.
 With over 15,000 volunteers since 1934, we are able to collect a treasure trove of stories, photos, and videos.
 We hold reunions for alumni at family camp weekends.
 The magic of UniCamp is that it is not a one-time volunteering event; volunteers become part of a family and a legacy that spans generations.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '400' Describe how Los Angeles County will be different if your work is successful.: >- As the buses depart UniCamp, there is a lot of hugging and tears.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '400' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '1000' Describe how Los Angeles County will be different if your work is successful.: >- As the buses depart UniCamp, there is a lot of hugging and tears.
 Even so, many volunteers and campers return next year.
 Volunteers go home with a sense